 Origins of private property, profit-taking and possessive individualism.
 Alternative explanations for the rise and fall of capitalism.
 Extensive reference to the experience of the North Atlantic community.
-Equivalent to PLS 435.

 HIS 490 History Internship (3-9)

 Departmental permission and junior standing required.